sfioritto/planningforaliens-old/_posts/2014-01-06-sketching-with-css.md

 money.
 Charge for the actual value of your product, and don't undersell yourself.

+You may be thinking asking for money for something is no big deal, piece of cake, not scary at all &mdash; talk to me when you've actually done it.

 Oh, and the more you charge, the better your customers will be.
 I love my customers.

 Onward and upward
 ------------------------------

-Since I started selling the book, I've been making about $4,000 a month.
+Since I've started charging for a product I'm selling on the internet, I've been making about $4,000 a month.
 Not bad!
 But not good enough, either.

 If I can pull this off even after screwing up two launches, picking too big of a first product, and choosing an audience I have a hard time